 Lastly, everyone needs a daily planner.
 You can get one from the dollar store, but I think planning is by far the most important daily task for my business, so I treat myself to a proper business planner.
 Currently I'm loving The Biz Plan Book, created by Natalie Collins.

 My online business planner is the last tool on my list, and the least technical, but probably the most important.
 Planning daily is a huge part of how I get clarity around my long-term business goals.
 Need more clarity?
-To grab your free workbook (and other online business goodies) sign up below.
+Grab your free workbook (and other online business goodies).